Skip To Main Content

 Dr. Deborah Hoffman, Associate Superintendent of Elementary Schools

-Dr. Hoffman joined the Associate Superintendent team this summer.
-She moved into this position after serving as Principal of Lincoln Elementary from 2007-2022, and Principal of Franklin Elementary from 1996-2007.
-Prior to her leadership positions, Dr. Hoffman was a classroom teacher and learning coordinator for four years at Hopkins Street School in Milwaukee Public Schools.
+Before serving as an Associate Superintendent, Dr. Hoffman was Principal of Lincoln Elementary from 2007-2022 and Principal of Franklin Elementary from 1996-2007.
+Prior to her leadership positions, Dr. Hoffman was a classroom teacher and learning coordinator for four years, 1992-1996, at Hopkins Street School in Milwaukee Public Schools.

 Her honors and awards include being featured in a documentary for the Dalai Lama on Mindfulness in Work in 2016; the Distinguished Service Award for Madison Metropolitan School District in 2011; the Milken Educator Award in 2000; the U.S. Department of Education Comprehensive School Reform Promising Site, 2000; as well as the U.S. Department of Education Comprehensive School Reform Grant, 1998.